ChrisKurz/Matter/doc/Create_an_OpenThread_Border_Router.md

         chip-device-ctrl

-4. Press button 4 on nRF52840DK. (this starts Bluetooth LE advertising on Matter Accessory device)
+4. Press button 4 on nRF52840DK. (this starts Bluetooth LE advertising on Matter Accessory device.
+The Advertising will be done for approximately 15 minutes!)

 5. Connecting via BLE:

         connect -ble 3840 20202021 1

+Note: You can use the command "ble-scan" to check if the Matter Accessory is still advertising.
+If advertising has stop, repeat step 4.

 6. The statement "Secure Session to Device Established" has to be shown in UART log.